The Diary of a Public Man: Controversy

-But two key questions hang over the Diary.
-Who wrote it?
-And was it genuine?
+The diary's author and genuinity are not clear.
 The editor of the North American Review concealed the identity of its author, and historians have found it difficult to crack the secret.
-Jacques Barzun and Henry F. Graff’s influential reference work, The Modern Researcher, singles out the Diary for presenting the "most gigantic" problem of uncertain authorship in American historical writing.
-In part because the diarist has remained elusive, the Diary has become suspect.
+Jacques Barzun and Henry F. Graff’s reference work, The Modern Researcher, singles out the Diary for presenting the "most gigantic" problem of uncertain authorship in American historical writing.
 Historian Frank Maloy Anderson, after spending years in detective work, concluded in 1948 that lobbyist Sam Ward (1814–1884) wrote the Diary, but that its contents were substantially concocted.

 Historian Daniel W. Crofts recently reopened the Diary to fresh scrutiny and concluded that it was not a diary, but a memoir, probably written shortly before it appeared in print in 1879.
 The word "Diary" was intentionally misleading.
 Crofts established that its author was New York journalist William Henry Hurlbert (1827–1895), based on striking parallels between the Diary and Hurlbert's distinctive writing style.
 Crofts paired with statistician David Holmes to use stylometry, the statistical analysis of literary style, which delivers a verdict that reinforces the case for Hurlbert.
 Acclaimed as "the most brilliant talent of the New York press" and "the only artist among American journalists", Hurlbert successfully perpetrated one of the most difficult feats of historical license.
 He pretended to have been a diarist who never existed, and he covered his tracks so well that he escaped detection.

 But Crofts also contends that Hurlbert's work was far from fictional—aside from the fabricated hocus-pocus regarding a nonexistent diarist.
 The Diary repeatedly introduces previously concealed information that was corroborated only after its publication.
 It contains precise details regarding the struggle to shape Lincoln’s cabinet.
 Its segments on the writing of Lincoln's inaugural address include key information that was not then part of the public realm—most notably, the role played by Seward in persuading Lincoln to make last-minute revisions.
 The diarist also shed light on Seward's secret promise to leading Virginia Unionists in mid-March 1861 that Fort Sumter soon would be evacuated.
 Although there was no diarist, the substance of the Diary appears reliable.